polkadot-fellows/RFCs/text/0089-flexible-inflation.md

 ## Motivation

-The existing inflation logic in the relay chain is suffers from a number of drawbacks:
+The existing inflation logic in the relay chain suffers from a number of drawbacks:

 * It is dated, as the number of parachain slots (and consequently auctions) will soon no longer be a factor in determining the inflation rate.